-All of these adverse incidents took place in current development areas.
+Both of these adverse incidents took place in current development areas.
 The Township monitors the water quality in development areas during build-out to ensure these unoccupied sites do not negatively impact the rest of the distribution system.
 These works are typically undertaken by contract forces and financially covered through the respective Subdivision Agreements.
-All these AWQI's were resolved quickly and in compliance with MOECC requirements.
+Both of these AWQI's were resolved in a timely manner and in full compliance with MOECC requirements.